sergiocampama/Launchpad/README.md

 ## Launchpad Projects

-This are simple Launchpad projects to get stuff starting.
+This are simple Launchpad projects to get stuff going.
 I think it's somewhat difficult to get functional code in the internet, so I want to do my part by creating simple projects using various techniques.
+These projects are tested on the mspgcc uniarch releases.

 Sergio Campama 2011
 http://kaipi.me